 - Two things that women need to know about Heart Disease.

-One of the main thing that women need to know is that heart disease is one of the main cause for deaths among women not breast cancer.
+One of the main thing that women need to know is that heart disease is one of the main cause of deaths among women, not breast cancer.
 Secondly, awareness is important as women often do not get diagnosed and this is a fact world over which is they get less care than men.
-The symptoms such as breathlessness in women is never considered to be a risk towards heart disease and hence not be considered for diagnosis.
+The symptoms such as breathlessness in women are never considered to be a risk towards heart disease and hence not be considered for diagnosis.
 Sadly, women’s health is the most neglected.

 - Dr Contractor how do you keep yourself fit

 I run, cycle and gym at least four to 5 days a week.
 It’s a mix and match of all the activities during the week.

 - How do you keep yourself away from getting stress?

 Stress is part of normal life.
 I do believe that exercising regularly is a great stress buster for me.
 I would like to think that I take on a fairly positive attitude and this helps.
 It’s about how you deal with it.
 Some people really react to it negatively while some people deal with it calmly.

 - What are the three main things that people should keep in mind?